arthurprevot/yaetos_jobs/README.md

 </div>

 # yaetos_jobs
 This repository consists of data pipelines using yaetos data framework ([github.com/arthurprevot/yaetos](https://github.com/arthurprevot/yaetos)).
-These are generic use cases that can be leveraged.
+Most are setup with small sample inputs so they should work out of the box.

 ## Generative AI:
  * Data pipelines to pull information out of ChatGPT programmatically, to feed into datasets.